Counseling Education

 Huntersville and the surrounding area is served by the North County Regional branch of the Public Library of Charlotte and Mecklenburg County.

-The town also is known recreationally as a lake community because of its proximity to Lake Norman, a large man-made lake created by Duke Power to serve the nuclear power plant, and Mountain Island Lake, a smaller man-made lake that is used as Charlotte's city water source and located along the southwest border of Huntersville.
+The town is known recreationally as a lake community because of its proximity to Lake Norman, a large man-made lake created by Duke Power to serve the nuclear power plant, and Mountain Island Lake, a smaller man-made lake that is used as Charlotte's city water source and located along the southwest border of Huntersville.
 The lakes attract both boaters and water-skiers from several surrounding states.
 Huntersville is also home to one private golf course, NorthStone Country Club and two Semi-Private courses; Skybrook Golf Club and Birkdale Golf Course.

 The town is governed by an elected mayor and a board of commissioners and elections are officially conducted on a non-partisan basis.
 Elections are held every two years with the mayor and commissioners being elected separately.
 There is no primary election for either mayor or the board of commissioners.
 Voters are allowed to vote for up to six commissioner candidates and the six candidates receiving the highest number of votes are elected.